csci104/site/_includes/writeups/policies.md

 #### Part (a):
 Which of the following are acceptable behaviors in solving homeworks/projects (list all that apply)?

-1. Looking up information relevant to the course online.
+1. Looking up relevant C++ reference information online.
 1. Looking up or asking for sample solutions online from sites like Chegg, Github, etc.
 1. Talking to my classmates about general approaches about the problems (but no specific coding statements or description of your own code or someone else's code).
 1. Copying code from my classmates or an online source, and then editing it significantly.